ibm-cloud-docs/connected-trade-platform/white-paper.md

 By default, all boot and data volumes are encrypted at rest with IBM-managed encryption.
 There is no additional cost for this service.
 IBM-managed encryption uses the following industry standard protocols:
 - AES-256 encryption
-- Keys are managed in-house with Key Management Interoperability Protocol (KMIP) For all sensitive and consumer-owned data, the application provider should use customer-managed encryption.
-With this encryption method you can bring your own customer root key (CRK) to the cloud or have a key management service (KMS) generate a key for you.
+- Keys are managed in-house with Key Management Interoperability Protocol (KMIP)

+For all sensitive and consumer-owned data, the application provider should use customer-managed encryption.
+With this encryption method, you can bring your own customer root key (CRK) to the cloud or have a key management service (KMS) generate a key for you.
 For {{site.data.keyword.cloud_notm}} for Financial Services, the supported key management service is Hyper Protect Crypto Services (HPCS).
 Root keys encrypt volume and custom image passphrases with envelope encryption, a process that encrypts a key with another key.

 #### Object Storage
 {: #Deployment-architecture-object-storage-vpc}

 Object Storage is an alternative storage option that is useful for certain use cases, including backup and recovery, data archiving, cloud-native application building, and AI and big data analytics.
 Object Storage stores encrypted and dispersed data across multiple geographic locations.

 By default, all objects that are stored in Object Storage are encrypted by using randomly generated keys and an all-or-nothing-transform (AONT).
 While this default encryption model provides at-rest security, financial service workloads need full control over the data encryption keys used.
 Again, Hyper Protect Crypto Services should be used for this purpose.

 #### Using {{site.data.keyword.cloud_notm}} services outside of a VPC
 {: #Deployment-architecture-external-service-access}

-With {{site.data.keyword.cloud_notm}} Virtual Private Endpoint (VPE) for VPC you can connect to supported {{site.data.keyword.cloud_notm}} services from your VPC network by using the IP addresses of your choosing, which is allocated from a subnet within your VPC.
+With {{site.data.keyword.cloud_notm}} Virtual Private Endpoint (VPE) for VPC, you can connect to supported {{site.data.keyword.cloud_notm}} services from your VPC network by using the IP addresses of your choosing, which is allocated from a subnet within your VPC.
 In the reference architecture diagram, VPEs appear in the middle subnets of the workload VPC.

 VPE is an evolution of the private connectivity to {{site.data.keyword.cloud_notm}} services.
 VPEs are virtual IP interfaces that are bound to an endpoint gateway created on a per service, or service instance, basis (depending on the service operation model).
 The endpoint gateway is a virtualized function that scales horizontally, is redundant and highly available, and spans all availability zones of your VPC.
 Endpoint gateways enable communications from virtual server instances within your VPC and {{site.data.keyword.cloud_notm}} service on the private backbone.
 VPE for VPC gives you the experience of controlling all the private addressing within your cloud.

 #### Variation with edge and transit VPC for public internet access